Propane vs. Natural Gas vs. Heating Oil: Philadelphia Home Heating Fuel Comparison

 Short Term Trends

-Philadelphia’s overall fuel oil consumption fluctuates each year correlating with how cold it gets each winter.
-As the temperature outside drops, homes’ boilers need to burn increasing amounts of number two heating oil to maintain a constant interior temperature.
+Philadelphia’s overall oil consumption varies each year based on the severity of the winter.
+As the temperature outside gets more chilly, homes’ furnaces need to burn increasing amounts of fuel oil to keep the house warm inside.
 Last winter, the average outside temperature in Philadelphia was 29.3°F, which was 5.5°F colder than the prior winter's average outside temperature.

 Philadelphia County Average Winter Temperature